decentralized-identity/template-for-OGs/README.md

 After committing these changes, you should see the group landing page at identity.foundation/[repo name]

 ## Example README.md content
 Welcome!
 We'd love to collaborate with you.
-See [Contributing](contributing.md) for details.

 [Other basic group information]